angelotrabuco2013/InteractiveWebOS/README.md

 ## Notes

-> Ubuntu Tour is compatible with touch devices.
+* Ubuntu Tour is compatible with touch devices.
 (Window resize on mobile is harder than on computer.
 And some browsers may not support resize on mobile.)

-> This website can't run correctly without server.
+* This website can't run correctly without server.
 Because [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) block communication with iframes on `file://`.

-> Ubuntu Tour' Web Browser can't render all pages because of [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+* Ubuntu Tour' Web Browser can't render all pages because of [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 ## License

-This project licensed by MPL2.
+This project licensed by GNU General Public License v3.
 Learn more from [here](./LICENSE.md)